apollo-server-integrations/apollo-server-integration-aws-lambda/.changeset/chilled-teachers-bathe.md

 ## What changed?

 The second parameter introduces a handler that controls parsing and output generation based on the event type you are consuming.
-Not only did are there the 3 main event types we alreadys support, but there is a function for creating your own event parsers too in the case the pre-defined ones are not sufficient.
+We support 3 event types out-of-the-box: APIGatewayProxyV1/V2 and ALB.
+Additionally, there is a function for creating your own event parsers in case the pre-defined ones are not sufficient.

 This update also introduces middleware, a great way to modify the request on the way in or update the result on the way out.